nylssoft/MynaPasswordManager/README.md

 ## Installation

+The program is published as ZIP file.
+Unpack the ZIP file and start MynaPasswordManager.exe.
-The latest MSI file can be found here: https://github.com/nylssoft/MynaPasswordManager/releases/download/V1.0.4/MynaPasswordManager.msi.
+The latest build can be downloaded from (https://www.stockfleth.eu/view?page=downloads).

-The program requires .NET framework v4.5.2.
+The program requires .NET 6.

 ## Encryption